 While Harris or Morel attempted to restrict the readers of this pamphlet by age, Harris and other female supporters of the Congo reform campaign became concerned with segregating lantern lectures by gender.
 Toward this end, they established the women’s branch of the CRA in April 1909.
 At their inaugural meeting, Harris declared that their principles and goals were the same as those of the CRA executive committee, and that they would dutifully support the committee’s policies.
 The purpose of the branch, she explained, was to facilitate the exchange of information about atrocities perpetrated against women on the Congo by segregating women’s meetings from men’s meetings.
 According to Harris, “The condition of the [Congolese] women was such that the matter could scarcely be dealt with in a mixed audience, the effects could only be appreciated by women.
 Therefore meetings for women were necessary to disseminate facts concerning their treatment.”
 Recognizing both the moral imperative of Congo reform and the moral danger of atrocity photographs and sexual violence, female reformers thus sought to enhance both their understanding of Congolese women’s suffering and their political influence on the women’s behalf by carefully staging the gendered boundaries of the moral display and sight of atrocity.
 Harris later proposed to take one step more on behalf of the women’s branch.
-She indicated that she had “written to ladies at work on the Congo for recent information, and if possible for photographs wherewith to make lantern slides…” Unfortunately, we do not know whether Harris received and displayed such photographs before exclusively female audiences.
+She indicated that she had “written to ladies at work on the Congo for recent information, and if possible for photographs wherewith to make lantern slides.”
+Unfortunately, we do not know whether Harris received and displayed such photographs before exclusively female audiences.
 Yet we can surmise that Harris had come to believe that women’s representation of atrocity was distinctive from that of men and more attuned to the interests, sensibilities, and moral integrity of female viewers.

-On 6 November 1906, Alice Harris gave an address to 600 people in the village of Crosshills, with the Reverend George Armitt presiding.
-The audience subsequently passed a resolution, which stated at the outset: “That this meeting expresses its deep sense of indignation at the barbarities inflicted upon the natives of the Congo, and denounces, as contrary to the elementary rights of humanity and as a violation of the Berlin Act, the principles introduced and enforced by the Congo Free State….”
+On 6 November 1906, Alice Harris gave an address to six hundred people in the village of Crosshills, with the Reverend George Armitt presiding.
+The audience subsequently passed a resolution, which stated at the outset: “That this meeting expresses its deep sense of indignation at the barbarities inflicted upon the natives of the Congo, and denounces, as contrary to the elementary rights of humanity and as a violation of the Berlin Act, the principles introduced and enforced by the Congo Free State..”
 The same language is found in the “suggested form of Resolution for Public Meetings” that concludes the text of the standard, published lecture on the Congo atrocities.
 There is no mention of Christian duty in the full text of this resolution.
 It was to be forwarded to the British Foreign Office, so the reformers might have employed the discourse of rights to make their case against the Congo Free State in terms that more closely corresponded to and challenged the sovereign rights of nations under international law.
 Preceding and framing this assertion of rights, however, the standard lecture invokes Christian duty at its end.
 “Are the Churches of Christ to remain silent?” asks the speaker.
 “Will the heart of civilization remain unmoved?
 Surely not.”
 The speaker then testifies to hearing “a great cry for Justice and Mercy” from the Congo forests, and implicitly calls upon the British nation to fulfill its historical role in leading the fight for emancipation in the Christian tradition of leading evangelical figures in the abolition of the British slave trade in 1807 and the emancipation of slaves in the British Empire in 1833.
 Quoting from Morel’s book, Red Rubber, published in 1906, the speaker finally declares,